 For Ben Simmons to take the next step, it's widely believed that he needs to develop a jump shot.
 Not necessarily one that extends to the 3-point line, but one he can at least go to when teams clog the paint, much like the Celtics did in the second round of the playoffs.

 That might not be the only way for Simmons to build on his impressive rookie season, though.
-While on The Bill Simmons Podcast last week, JJ Redick, the starting shooting guard for the 76ers this season, said Simmons can learn a lot from Dwyane Wade when it comes to how he can make up for his inability to space the floor.
+While on The Bill Simmons Podcast this offseason, JJ Redick, the starting shooting guard for the 76ers last season, said Simmons can learn a lot from Dwyane Wade when it comes to how he can make up for his inability to space the floor.

 "Everybody talks about his shooting, I think for [Simmons], a thing that would really help his game is playing off the ball, in terms of cutting and ducking in," Redick explained.
 "He did it at times this year, and when he does it's phenomenal.
 But that to me is just getting a feel when he's off the ball and figuring out ways to score that way."